Back to guides

 Commands/code:What the command/code does:

-clickOnSelector('selector: string')Performs a mouse click on a given CSS selector
+clickOnSelector('selector: string')Performs a mouse click on a given CSS selector.

-typeInSelector('selector: string, text: string')Performs text typing to an input (or text area) within a given CSS selector
+typeInSelector('selector: string, text: string')Performs text typing to an input (or text area) within a given CSS selector.

 waitForTimeout(timeout: milliseconds)Pauses scenario execution for a given timeout.
 We recommend using this command whenever the page or the page’s DOM changes.

-1. Go to https://login.live.com/ and inspect the username form (Find CSS field selector for email, e.g.:typeInSelector('input [type="email")','test@test.com';)
+1. Go to https://login.live.com/ and inspect the username form (find the CSS field selector for email, e.g.: typeInSelector('input[type="email"]', 'test@test.com');

 Scenario Authentication checking elements

-2. Find CSS field selector for Password, e.g.:typeInSelector('input [type="password")','testing';
+2. Find the CSS field selector for the password, e.g.:

 Scenario Authentication adding credentials

-3. Log in to your Accessibility Monitor account
+3. Log in to your Accessibility Monitor account.

-4. Go to + New Scan > Authenticated Scan > Scenario authentication
+4. Go to + New Scan > Authenticated Scan > Scenario authentication.

 Adding the script for the scenario